ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 Device reboots can take place from either the **Device List** or from the snapshot view of an individual instance.
 Navigate to your virtual server instance in the **Device List** in your console.
 For more information, see [Navigating to devices](/docs/vsi?topic=virtual-servers-navigating-devices).
 Select **Actions** for the device you want to manage and select **Reboot**.

-## How do I use Rescue Kernel?
+## How do I use rescue mode?
 {: faq}

-Booting into Rescue Kernel is helpful if you're experiencing an issue with the server.
-To launch Rescue Kernel, select the device name from the **Device List** in your console.
+Booting into rescue mode is helpful if you're experiencing an issue with the server.
+To launch rescue mode, select the device name from the **Device List** in your console.
 In the **Actions** menu, select **Rescue mode** or select **Boot from image** for a Windows instance.
-For more information, see [Launching Rescue Kernel](/docs/vsi?topic=virtual-servers-launching-rescue).
+For more information, see [Launching rescue mode](/docs/vsi?topic=virtual-servers-launching-rescue).

 ## Where do I find network status?
 {: faq}